 The simplest way to attract attention to a single point in a room is to add a splash of color.
 Cream and warm brown hues bring a soothing, cozy essence to any room but they may blend in too well.
 Paint your window frames in a vibrant green or add a coat of cool turquoise to your ceiling and finish off with a statement chandelier.
 The color green is often associated with the color of nature and is connected to feelings of tranquility and calm.
 Blue can also be seen as a soothing, calming color so a mixture of the two will bring about an exciting change to one particular area of your room.

-The focal point of a room doesn’t have to be an item.
+Interesting focal points make life more interesting.
+And it doesn’t have to be just a single item.
 It can be an area of the room or part of the design of your home which can be emphasized.
 These feature additions will add something new to the aesthetic of your new home and make it feel more “you”.